Warren Spahn: World War II

 Along with many other major leaguers, Spahn chose to enlist in the United States Army, after finishing the 1942 season in the minors.
-He served with distinction, and was awarded a Purple Heart and a Bronze Star.
+He served with distinction and was awarded a Purple Heart.
 He saw action in the Battle of the Bulge and at the Ludendorff Bridge as a combat engineer, and was awarded a battlefield commission.

 Spahn returned to the major leagues in 1946 at the age of 25, having missed three full seasons.
-Had he played, it is possible that Spahn would have finished his career behind only Walter Johnson and Cy Young in all-time wins.
+Had he played, Spahn might have finished his career behind only Walter Johnson and Cy Young in all-time wins.
 Spahn was unsure of the war's impact on his career:

-People say that my absence from the big leagues may have cost me a chance to win 400 games.
-But I don't know about that.
-I matured a lot in three years, and I think I was better equipped to handle major league hitters at 25 than I was at 22.
-Also, I pitched until I was 44.
-Maybe I wouldn't have been able to do that otherwise.

-Boston Braves
+Boston / Milwaukee Braves

-In 1947, Spahn led the National League in ERA (2.33), shutouts (7), and innings pitched (289 2/3) while posting a 21–10 record.
+Spahn's first full season as a starting pitcher came in 1947, when he led the National League in ERA (2.33), shutouts (7), and innings pitched (289 2/3) while posting a 21–10 record.
 It was the first of his thirteen 20-win seasons.
 Spahn also won two more ERA titles, in 1953 and 1961.

 On June 11, 1950, Spahn and pitcher Bob Rush of the Cubs each stole a base against each other; no opposing pitchers again stole a base in the same game until May 3, 2004, when Jason Marquis and Greg Maddux repeated the feat.

 In 1951, Spahn allowed the first career hit to Willie Mays, a home run.
 Mays had begun his career 0-for-12, and Spahn responded to reporters after the game, citing the distance between home plate and the pitcher's mound of 60 ft 6 in, "Gentlemen, for the first 60 feet, that was a hell of a pitch."
 Spahn joked a long time later, "I'll never forgive myself.
 We might have gotten rid of Willie forever if I'd only struck him out."
 (In 1962, another Hall of Famer hit his first career home run off Spahn: Sandy Koufax, who only hit one other.)

-According to former Cardinals player Solly Hemus, Spahn, along with teammate Lew Burdette, periodically used anti-Semitic slurs while on the mound.

 "Pray for rain"

 Spahn's teammate Johnny Sain was the ace of the pennant-winning 1948 Braves staff, with a win–loss record of 24–15.
-Spahn went 15–12 while, contrary to legend, teammates Bill Voiselle (13–13), and Vern Bickford (11–5) also pitched well.
+Spahn went 15–12, while contrary to legend, teammates Bill Voiselle (13–13), and Vern Bickford (11–5) also pitched well.

 In honor of the pitching duo, Boston Post sports editor Gerald V. Hern wrote this poem which the popular media eventually condensed to "Spahn and Sain and Pray for Rain":